Top divers join perilous mission to recover Italian tourists’ remains from Maldives sea cave

 CNN has contacted Albatros Top Boat for comment.

-Italy’s foreign minister Antonio Tajani said everything possible would be done to return the victims’ remains, AP reported.
+Italy’s foreign minister Antonio Tajani said everything possible would be done to return their remains, AP reported.

-The University of Genoa paid tribute to the four missing divers, who either studied or taught at the institution.

-“The sympathy of the entire university community goes out to the families, colleagues and students who shared their human and professional journey.”

 Italian connection

-Italy-based diving tour operator George Corbin is credited with introducing tourism to the former British colony in 1972, bringing journalists and photographers to the Indian Ocean islands as a “Robinson Crusoe” paradise.
+Italy-based diving tour operator George Corbin is credited with introducing tourism to the former British colony in 1972.

 “Italy has a very special relationship with us when it comes to tourism, and we’ve been great friends in our hospitality for many years,” Shareef said.